Esri/arcgis-maps-sdk-javascript-samples-beta/packages/charts-components/templates/webpack/README.md

 #### HTML

-The parsing of our `index.html` was simplified by using the HtmlWebpackPlugin in the webpack configuration file.
+Parsing the `index.html` was simplified by using the HtmlWebpackPlugin in the webpack configuration file.

 ```js
 // webpack.config.js